Keir Starmer tries to silences left-wing hecklers: ‘You don’t bother me’

 Keir Starmer tries to silences left-wing hecklers during speech: ‘You don’t bother me’

-‘Normally it’s the Tories heckling me,’ says Labour leader
+‘Normally it’s the Tories heckling me,’ jokes Labour leader

-Labour leader Sir Keir Starmer was disrupted by repeated heckling by left-wing party delegates during his conference speech in Brighton.
+Labour leader Sir Keir Starmer was disrupted by repeated heckling from left-wing party members during his conference speech in Brighton.

 “Normally this time on a Wednesday it’s the Tories who are heckling me.
-It doesn’t bother me then – and it doesn’t bother me now,” he said.
+It doesn’t bother me then – and it doesn’t bother me now,” he joked.

-Some of Starmer’s critics held up red cards and shouted “£15” – a reference to the Labour leader’s refusal to back a £15 minimum wage.
+A small group of Starmer’s critics held up red cards and shouted “£15” – a reference to the Labour leader’s refusal to back a £15 minimum wage.

-Forced to shout over his detractors early in his speech, Starmer said: “Shouting slogans or changing lives, conference?”
+Forced to raise his voice over the hecklers, Starmer said: “Shouting slogans or changing lives, conference?”

-The Labour leader told hecklers in the hall “you can chant all day,” before going on to claim he had used the conference to “get our own house in order”.
+He told his detractors in the hall “you can chant all day,” before going on to claim he had used the conference to “get our own house in order”.

-Starmer thanked party members and loyal Labour voters for “saving this party from obliteration,” adding: “My job as leader is not just to say thank you to the voters who stayed with us – it is to understand and persuade the voters who rejected us.”
+Thanking party members and loyal Labour voters for “saving this party from obliteration,” Starmer said: “My job as leader is not just to say thank you to the voters who stayed with us – it is to understand and persuade the voters who rejected us.”

-The Labour leader added: “It will not take another election defeat for the Labour party to become an alternative government in which you can trust.
-That’s why it has been so important to get our own house in order this week and we have done that.”
+In a pointed message to his critics on the left, he said: “It will not take another election defeat for the Labour Party to become an alternative government in which you can trust.

+Starmer added: “That’s why it has been so important to get our own house in order this week and we have done that … So, let’s get totally serious about this – we can win the next general election.”

+One Labour member was heard trying to interrupt Starmer as he finished speaking about the death of his mother.
+Other delegates held up red pieces of paper at the beginning of his speech to show they were “giving Starmer the red card”.

 Labour’s low-pay policy has been at major bone of contention at the conference, with Andy McDonald quitting as shadow employment rights secretary after being told to argue against a national minimum wage of £15 per hour.